Travel tips to keep your holiday on track and on schedule during the busiest time of the year

 Ahh, holiday travel.
 Who hasn’t fantasized about bursting through the door with an armload of presents on Christmas Day, getting back home for Thanksgiving dinner, or maybe even just using that time off-work to get away?
 At World Nomads, we’re huge fans of travel during November and December… especially if it’s done right.

 A little forward planning can be the difference between a vacation you’ll always remember and a trip you want to forget.
-Here are a few tips for making the most out of that precious Thanksgiving and Christmas holiday season.
+Here are a few tips for making the most out of that precious Chinese New Year, Hannukah or your other favourite holiday season.
 Don’t forget: If ever the advance planning goes awry, travel insurance may be able to help.

 Yes, yes, we all love a sleep in, but flight day is not the time to do it.